cybergarage/uecho-py/doc/device_overview.md

 node.add_object(dev)
 ```

 The `uecho::Device` creates a null device object with no properties, so you must add your own properties.
-In contrast, uecho::std::StandardDevice creates a standard device object with the specified object code and adds the standard properties of the ECHONET device object specification [\[1\]][enet-spec] into the device object automatically.
+In contrast, The `uecho::std::StandardDevice` creates a standard device object with the specified object code and adds the standard properties of the ECHONET device object specification [\[1\]][enet-spec] into the device object automatically.

 ### 3. Handling Request Messages